elena-bremner/elena-bremner.github.io/src/pages/volar.md

       How do we improve the airport experience without changing the architecture or layout?
        To highlight checkpoints of what people found most stressful and frustrating at airports, I began my project with some research and interviews conducted on regular flyers.
-Additionally, I looked at existing airport platforms and apps to see what is working well or what people are lacking during the experience.
-It was also critical to look into limitations and existing technologies that could be implemented into making information accessible to the users as much as possible.
+Additionally, I looked at existing airport platforms and apps to see what is working well and what is not.
+        It was also critical to look into limitations and existing technologies that could be implemented into making information more accessible.
     </h6>
 </div>
 <!-- 1a -->